-Food Critics: Best Kansas City dining experiences that survived the pandemic
+Food recs: Best Kansas City dining experiences that survived the pandemic

 The pandemic forced some Kansas City restaurants to close, but many are still open, serving the dishes that keep diners coming back.
 Here are a few of our favorites.